openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/olfactoryBulb
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Olfactory bulb' is a regional part of brain.
-It is part of the olfactory lobe.
+   :definition: Is a regional part of brain.
+Is part of the olfactory lobe. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002264) ('is_a' and 'relationship')]
-   :description: Structure of the vertebrate telencephalon involved in olfaction.
+   :description: A bulbous anterior projection of the olfactory lobe that is the place of termination of the olfactory nerves and is especially well developed in lower vertebrates (as fishes). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002264)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0107921
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002264#olfactory-bulb-1
    :name: olfactory bulb